ThomasDeutsch/flowcards/README.md

 ```
 This a 1-to-1 translation: from a scenario as a user-flow to a scenario in code.<br/>
 A requirement (user-flow), now has a single place in your code.<br/>
+It gets interesting when there is more then one flow.<br/>
+flowcards will provide a modular system to enable developers to write a frontend apps flow-by-flow.<br/>

 ## Benefits
 The code-structure can be based on the requirements you want to fulfill.<br/>